The 48th edition of the Toronto International Film Festival takes place Thursday, September 7—17, 2023.

 The TIFF Tribute Awards presented by Bulgari honour the film industry’s outstanding contributors and their achievements, recognizing leading industry members, acting talent, directorial expertise, new talent, and below-the-line artists and creators.
 The Tribute Awards also serve as TIFF’s largest annual fundraiser to support our year-round programmes and core mission to transform the way people see the world through film.

-Net proceeds from this year’s event will go to TIFF’s Viola Desmond Cinema campaign, which was launched through the Every Story Fund in 2022.
+Net proceeds from the 2023 event went towards TIFF’s Viola Desmond Cinema campaign, which was launched through the Every Story Fund in 2022.
 In commemoration of the groundbreaking human rights and social justice legacy made by Viola Desmond and her sister Wanda Robson, TIFF has named our largest cinema the Viola Desmond Cinema, emphasizing that communion in a movie theatre belongs to everyone.

-For inquiries about the Tribute Awards or TIFF Rising Stars Tribute After Party, please contact email@example.com.
+For inquiries about the 2024 Tribute Awards, please contact email@example.com.

 The following recipients have been honoured with TIFF Tribute Awards for their remarkable talent and contributions: